 Bzip2 is an alternative to the gzip compression algorithm.
 Bzip2 popular especially in Linux, Unix, and BSD platforms.
 It can be used the same as gzip.

 Decompress and Untar Tar Archive

-Up to now we have compressed our files and directories.
+Up to now, we have compressed our files and directories.
 What about decompressing them?
 We will decompress all contents or the archives to the current working directory like below.
-Main parameter used to extract a tar archive is x
+The main parameter used to extract a tar archive is x

 $ tar xvf tmux.tar

 Gzip compressed tar archives are similar while decompressing.
 We can add gzip parameter to the normal extract tar command like below.

 Same as gzip and just add j parameter to specify bzip extracting.